What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 As with anything, there is not just one correct answer to the question, but we will help you make the right choice based on your needs and budget.

 Firstly, we must say that Seoul and South Korea, in general, are quite pricey when it comes to accommodation.
-However, there is something for everyone and you will find it all here.
+However, there is something for everyone, and you will find it here.

 Table of Contents